 Robotic hysterectomy is a state-of-the-art approach to surgery that uses smaller incisions for fewer complications and faster healing.
-At Advanced Endometriosis Center, Dr. Ulas Bozdogan uses the da Vinci surgical robot system, the “gold standard” in robot-assisted surgeries, to help women in New York City & Bergen County, NJ, achieve optimal outcomes following hysterectomy.
+At Advanced Endometriosis Center, Dr. Ulas Bozdogan uses the da Vinci surgical robot system, the “gold standard” in robot-assisted surgeries, to help women in Midtown West, New York City & Bergen County, NJ, achieve optimal outcomes following hysterectomy.

 Hysterectomy is a surgical procedure that removes all or part of the uterus.
 Traditionally, hysterectomy has been performed through a large incision in the abdomen.
 But more recently, minimally-invasive techniques have been introduced that enable the surgery to be performed using much smaller incisions, either in the abdomen or internally through the vaginal wall with no external incisions.
 Some of these minimally-invasive approaches rely on surgical robots, specially-designed instruments that can be controlled by the surgeon while viewing the surgery on a computer screen, similar to a laparoscopic procedure.
 In robotic hysterectomy, the robot does not “perform” the surgery, but instead acts as an instrument guided by the surgeon to perform certain parts of the procedure with enhanced accuracy and precision.
 Our practice uses the da Vinci surgical robot system which has been shown to improve patient outcomes, reduce bleeding and tissue injury, and speed healing.